 For you, or for me?! …for me, I’d love to do the next stage of the MTB experience to get to learn a few more skills and have some more time on the trails to practice.
 Then, Tess from FitBits has offered to show me around Stanmer trails and the South Downs which I will have to take her up on now my Summer break is here!

-For you… firstly, have a go at this challenge to see how your personality matches up with the various disciplines in cycling! …there is track cycling to try out which can also be done at the Velopark.
+For you… firstly, do a little research on all the various disciplines in cycling and which ones you think you might enjoy having a go at! …there is track cycling to try out which can also be done at the Velopark.
 If you’re keen to give track cycling a go you can read about my experience here from back in 2015! …or you can set yourself a challenge like a self supported multi day road ride?
 I completed London to Paris in 2017 and honestly, it was hard work but an amazing experience!
 Last but not least, I personally wanna give Cyclo-Cross which is kinda like OCR racing for cyclists where there are obstacles and even times that you have to run and carry your bike!
 These events take place all throughout the autumn and winter months which is perfect for when I’d probably be tempted to pack up the road bike because the weather is too crazy!

 So I’ll ask you again, what’s next?!